phernst/ctl/README.md

 [Wiki](https://gitlab.com/tpfeiffe/ctl/wikis/home),
 especially if you want to contribute to the project as a developer.

+In case you are looking for some Python bindings check out [PyCTL](https://github.com/phernst/pyctl) by Philipp Ernst.

 The following installation guide has been tested with Kubuntu 18.04 LTS.
 You may also try a preconfigured Docker image.
 In this case, you can skip the following three steps and go directly to *Use a Docker image*.